best-practice-and-impact/ons-spark/ons-spark/spark-analysis/sampling-for-eda.md

 ```
 ````

 It is important to consider what data is really needed for your purpose.
 Filter out the unnecessary data early on to reduce the size of your dataset and therefore compute resource, time and money.
 For example, select which columns you need to be in your dataset.
-Once you know which columns you want for analysis, you won't to load in the overall dataset every time you open a session, you could just use `sparklyr::select(column_name_1, column_name_2, ..., column_name_5)` at the point of reading in your data.
+Once you know which columns you want for analysis, you won't need to load in the overall dataset every time you open a session, you could just use `sparklyr::select(column_name_1, column_name_2, ..., column_name_5)` at the point of reading in your data.

 ````{tabs}
 ```{code-tab} py